The Wendell C. Stevens Foundation

 A Medical Outreach and Educational Opportunity for Pediatric Anesthesia Fellows

-The Bob and Mary Jane Stewart Fund was established in 2011 and will fund medical outreach and education for a pediatric anesthesia fellow on an overseas trip.
-It will support a fellow for the first time in the 2011-12 academic year, and represents an opportunity to extend participation to all levels of anesthesiology trainees in the department.
+The Bob and Mary Jane Stewart Fund was established in 2011 and funds medical outreach and education for a pediatric anesthesia fellow on an overseas trip.
+It represents an opportunity to extend participation to all levels of anesthesiology trainees in the department.